 Custodial Services will clean and disinfect all restrooms using approved procedures a minimum of four times daily, and after school hours.

 If students eat in the cafeteria, Child Nutrition Services will clean and disinfect seats and tables before and after each meal.
-If students eat in the classroom, students and staff are expected to clean up after themselves by placing all trash and recyclables in the bins placed in the hallways.
+If students eat in the classroom, students and employees are expected to clean up after themselves by placing all trash and recyclables in the bins placed in the hallways.
 Bins will be located near multiple classrooms.

 Response to Presumptive, Suspected or Positive COVID-19 Illness